cbsteh/Sawit.jl/README.md

 `res = start(jsonfname)` starts the simulation and upon completion, `res` contains the model daily and annual results, which can be retrieved by `res.daly` and `res.annl`, respectively. `res.mi` holds the model inputs, as read in earlier from the model input file.

-`plot_annual` and `plot_daily` are functions to plot the model results.
-Argument `saveplot` decides whether to save the plotted charts as `png` picture format.
+`plot_annual` and `plot_daily` are functions to plot the model results on an annual and daily basis, respectively.
+Argument `saveplot` decides whether to save the plotted charts as a `PNG` picture format.

 ## Input file (JSON format)
 Model inputs are stored in a plain text file (JSON format) that can be easily edited in any text editor software.
 The model input file has the following parameters:

 - `random generator seed`: seed for the random number generator (enter -1 for stochastic runs, else any integer value >0 for deterministic runs)
 - `no. of simulation days`: number of simulation days (days), e.g., for 10 years, enter "3650"
 - `data folder`: model input JSON file path.
 If code "@@" is given, the default working folder path will be used.
 This default folder path is the location of the model input `JSON` file.
 It is assumed the weather file and boxcar file (if any) will be located in this file path.
-The model output resaults will also be saved here.
+The model output results will also be saved here.
 - `boxcar filename`: name of Boxcar file, typically left blank
 - `weather filename`: name of daily weather file
 - `output filename`: name of file where model output will be saved. "-daily" and "-annual" will be appended to the given file name for daily and annual output, respectively